-Our Curriculum lead Miss Field works closely with the SENCo, Mrs Machin-Short to look at how the curriculum can be adapted to support children with special educational needs.
-For some of our children small changes like pre teaching the vocabulary before the children are expected to access it, visual supports and scaffolded texts will be sufficient and they will be able to access the curriculum alongside their peers.
-For children with more complex SEN, they may need a more bespoke curriculum working on the key skills at an appropriate level for their learning.
+Our Curriculum lead Miss Field and all subject leaders work closely with the SENCo, Mrs Machin-Short to look at how the curriculum can be adapted to support children with special educational needs.
+For most of our children adpatations like pre teaching the vocabulary before the children are expected to access it, visual supports, adapted knowledge organisers and scaffolded texts will be sufficient and they will be able to access the curriculum alongside their peers.
+For children with very complex SEN, they may need a more bespoke curriculum with significant adaptations.